- Department of Public Health

 The core courses HSC315, HSC400, and HSC499 are problem-based learning (PBL) courses.
 PBL is a teaching method in which complex real-world problems are used as the vehicle to promote student learning of concepts and principles as opposed to direct presentation of facts and concepts.

-The Department of Health Sciences built its curriculum on a PBL model and we are committed to ensuring our students are prepared to grapple with and to solve complex real-world problems that they will encounter in the public health and health policy field.
+The Department of Public Health built its curriculum on a PBL model and we are committed to ensuring our students are prepared to grapple with and to solve complex real-world problems that they will encounter in the public health and health policy field.